School of Science, Engineering and Environment

 When accepting your offer to study on this course, please be aware that not all optional modules run each year.
 Your tutor will advise you of the available options at the start of term.
 Whilst we try to try to ensure that you can select your preferred options, we cannot guarantee this.

 If you are studying full-time, you'll have the opportunity to take an industrial placement year between years two and three.
-Although you will be responsible for securing your own placement, we will assign you a placement tutor to monitor your progress and assess your final report.
-By completing a placement year, you can add 'with professional experience' to your degree award.
+Industry placements are a great opportunity to get some hands-on experience and make those early career connections.
+Although you’ll be responsible for securing your placement, our tutors will support you all the way from helping you to apply, to providing a support structure whilst you are on placement.
+By successfully completing a placement year, you will enhance your graduate employment prospects and also be able to add 'with professional experience' to your final degree award.

 Professional Development and Practices